 Your gut microbiome can be helped through having a healthy balanced diet as well as ensuring you are getting the right intake of fibre.
 Fibre plays a vital role in digestion, enabling your good gut bacteria (bifidobacteria) to grow.
 Research shows that only 9% of adults in the UK achieve the recommended daily intake of 30g of fibre per day.
 Consuming foods that contain prebiotics such as leeks, onions and Jerusalem artichokes can help feed the bacteria in your gut that play a role in good gut health.

 Believe it or not, frequently washing your hands is the most effective way to prevent catching a cold or the flu – particularly when your immune system is struggling.
 However, half-hearted hand rinsing is not the same as proper, hygienic hand-washing.
-To get rid of germs from your hands, lather soap on your hands and wrists for 2 minutes, rinse for 2 minutes, and dry with a clean towel or air dryer.
+To get rid of germs from your hands, lather soap on your hands and wrists for 2 minutes, rinse for 2 minutes, and dry with a clean towel or air dryer9.